Automating Jira ticket creation for test failures using TestDriver CLI and Jira GitHub Actions

 1. Automated Issue Tracking: Automatically creates Jira tickets for test failures, ensuring no issues are overlooked.

-2. Detailed Context: Includes test summaries and failure details in the Jira ticket for easier debugging.
+2. Detailed Context: Includes test output, repository information, and workflow run links in the Jira ticket for easier debugging.

 3. Streamlined Workflow: Integrates testing and issue tracking into a single automated pipeline.

-By combining TestDriver and Jira GitHub Actions, you can automate the process of tracking test failures, improving collaboration and ensuring faster resolution of issues.
+By combining TestDriver CLI with Jira GitHub Actions, you can automate the process of tracking test failures, improving collaboration and ensuring faster resolution of issues.